lukesherwood/team-organizer/NOTES.md

 ##Do Next
-.catch errors for fetch requests fix times display for events
+.catch errors for fetch requests make function to process inputted date time from new event info here - https://www.toptal.com/software/definitive-guide-to-datetime-manipulation
-Delete functions for events, teams and user(players) CSS and styling buttons say click to close when open? validations?
+Delete actions for events, teams and user(players)
+CSS and styling
+buttons say click to close when open? validations?